-All the activities have a bit different duration time.
+All of our activities differ in duration/time.
 You can check the durations on the price list or directly at the trip description.

-For water activities, adventurers must bring swimsuit and a towel.
+For water activities, adventurers only need to bring their swimsuit and a towel.
 We provide all other equipment.
-It is recommendable to bring also sunscreen and water bottle.
-When applying sunscreen it is not recommendable to put to much on your forehead since the combination of sweat and water can wash it down into your eyes which will make it difficult for you to see.
+We also recommend sunscreen and water.
+(Just be careful not to put sunscreen on your forehead, as it runs into your eyes when you get wet!)

 We provide all the necessary equipment.
-This includes wetsuit, rafting shoes, life jacket, helmet, paddle -- and, in case of cold weather, an extra whitewater jacket.
+This includes a neoprene wetsuit & shoes, life jacket, helmet, paddles, raft, and most importantly - the Guide!
+In case of cold weather, we will also offer an extra whitewater jacket.

-Our rafts are made for 6-8 people.
+Our rafts are made for 6-8 people + your guide.
 So if you are booking the trip alone or just with a couple of friends you will get more team members to raft with you.
-On each boat there is also a guide.

 The classification of white water goes from Class I to Class V. Class I means the easiest and Class V means the hardest rapids for commercial rafting.
 Rafting in Bled on the Sava Dolinka river is classified as grade II-III which means easy to intermediate.
 Sava Bohinjka River is a bit more demanding with also some Class IV rapids.

 Yes, of course.
-Knowing how to swim when attending rafting is recommendable, but not essential.
-Since you are wear buoyancy aid or PFD (personal floating device) you will stay on the surface even if you do not know how to swim.
+Knowing how to swim when attending rafting is handy, but not essential.
+Since you are wear buoyancy aid or PFD (personal flotation device) you will stay on the surface even if you do not know how to swim.

 For sky activities you need to bringshoes that will not fall off (ideally some type of athletic shoes) and some warm clothes.